East Lampung Regency: History

 In 1989, the Islamist civilians in Talangsari village of East Lampung Regency were massacred by Indonesian Army troops, in an event known as Talangsari incident.

 In January 2010 an outbreak of bird flu occurred in East Lampung Regency.

 Administrative districts

-East Lampung Regency is divided into twenty-four administrative districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+East Lampung Regency is divided into twenty-four administrative districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
 They are grouped for convenience into three geographical zones which have no administrative significance.
 The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as rural desa) in each district and its post code.